+35725368683

 To sum up

 The Cyprus residence permit will not give the right to travel visa-free to other countries, whether EU or not.
 However, a TCN from the Schengen area can travel across the Schengen countries.
-Ukrainian citizens have collective protection status and can travel across the EU in certain circumstances.
+Ukrainian citizens have a collective protection status and can travel across the EU in certain circumstances.
 Under the EU Temporary Protection Directive, they are entitled to a residence permit, work, medicine, and housing.
-The United Kingdom and Greece have particular requirements explained above.
-Come over to our office for any help you need to travel with your residence permit!
+The United Kingdom and Greece have particular requirements, as explained above.

 How We Can Help?